SamuelMaddox/dev-notes/README.md

 Follow this guide: <https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH#how-to-install-zsh-on-many-platforms>

-## Fix Zsh Autocomplete
+## Modify Zsh Tab Completion

 By default, Zsh "Tab Completion" may be case sensitive.
-Open your `~/.zshrc` file in an editor and add the following lines:
+Open your `~/.zshrc` file in an editor and append the following lines:

 ```bash
 autoload -Uz compinit && compinit